 The visitor center complex includes a Big Bend Natural History Association bookstore, U.S. Post Office, and restrooms.
 A water faucet is available for filling personal water containers.
 The Panther Path, a self-guided nature trail, begins adjacent to the porch of the visitor center.

 The Panther Junction Service Station, 200 yards west of the visitor center, is open every day.
 The station offers gas, diesel, as well as groceries.

 Castolon Visitor Center

 Located in the historic La Harmonia store building, Castolon Visitor Center has exhibits on the multi-faceted history of this border region.
-Backcountry camping permits and river use permits are issued during normal hours.
-Entrance fees can be paid at the Castolon Visitor Center.
-Castolon Visitor Center has a Big Bend Natural History Association bookstore and nearby restrooms.
+Backcountry and river use permits are issued during normal business hours, and entrance fees can be paid at the Castolon Visitor Center.
+The Castolon Visitor Center has a Big Bend Natural History Association bookstore and nearby restrooms.

 Persimmon Gap Visitor Center

 Located at the north entrance to the park, Persimmon Gap Visitor Center offers park orientation and information.
-The visitor center has exhibits, bookstore, mini-theater, public phone, and restrooms.
+The visitor center has exhibits, bookstore, mini-theater, and restrooms.
 Backcountry and river use permits are issued during normal business hours. and entrance fees can be paid at the Persimmon Gap Visitor Center.

 Rio Grande Village Visitor Center

 More than 300 graves lie within the boundaries of Big Bend National Park.
 Most of the dead are unknown.
 Some died of old age and a few were murdered.
 Though some early settlers exploited the land, their tremendous fortitude and courage can never be denied.
 More...